oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 doctl compute load-balancer delete <load-balancer-id>
 ```

-During registration, a project must have been created, allowing to organize resources.
+During registration, a project must have been created, allowing you to organize resources.
 You can list all the resources associated with a project with the following command:

 ```bash
 doctl projects list